Install OneAgent on Windows

 - OneAgent installation isn't supported on networked storage mount points that are managed by standards such as NFS or iSCSI.

 - All hosts that are to be monitored need to be able to send data to the Dynatrace cluster.
 Depending on whether your Dynatrace deployment is on SaaS, or on Managed environment, and on your network layout and security settings, you may choose to either provide a direct access to Dynatrace cluster, or to set up an ActiveGate.

-- We recommend that you uninstall any existing
+- For OneAgent version 1.253 and earlier, we recommend that you uninstall any existing

 WinPcapdriver to allow